The Goldman Sachs Group Downgrades H & M Hennes & Mauritz AB (publ) (OTCMKTS:HNNMY) to Neutral

 The Goldman Sachs Group downgraded shares of H & M Hennes & Mauritz AB (publ) (OTCMKTS:HNNMY) from a buy rating to a neutral rating in a report issued on Thursday, The Fly reports.

-A number of other equities research analysts have also issued reports on HNNMY.
-JPMorgan Chase & Co. reiterated an overweight rating on shares of H & M Hennes & Mauritz AB (publ) in a research note on Tuesday, May 25th.
-Credit Suisse Group reiterated an underperform rating on shares of H & M Hennes & Mauritz AB (publ) in a research note on Thursday, April 8th.
-Royal Bank of Canada upgraded H & M Hennes & Mauritz AB (publ) from a sector perform rating to an outperform rating in a research note on Monday, May 24th.
-Berenberg Bank restated a hold rating on shares of H & M Hennes & Mauritz AB (publ) in a research note on Tuesday, April 6th.
-Finally, Barclays restated an overweight rating on shares of H & M Hennes & Mauritz AB (publ) in a research note on Tuesday, March 16th.
-Three investment analysts have rated the stock with a sell rating, seven have given a hold rating and four have assigned a buy rating to the stock.
-The stock currently has an average rating of Hold and an average target price of $5.75.
+Several other brokerages have also commented on HNNMY.
+Credit Suisse Group restated an underperform rating on shares of H & M Hennes & Mauritz AB (publ) in a research note on Thursday, April 8th.
+JPMorgan Chase & Co. restated an overweight rating on shares of H & M Hennes & Mauritz AB (publ) in a research note on Tuesday, May 25th.
+Zacks Investment Research lowered H & M Hennes & Mauritz AB (publ) from a hold rating to a sell rating in a research note on Thursday, June 17th.
+Berenberg Bank reiterated a hold rating on shares of H & M Hennes & Mauritz AB (publ) in a research note on Tuesday, April 6th.
+Finally, Barclays reiterated an overweight rating on shares of H & M Hennes & Mauritz AB (publ) in a research note on Tuesday, March 16th.
+Three research analysts have rated the stock with a sell rating, seven have assigned a hold rating and four have issued a buy rating to the company’s stock.
+The company presently has an average rating of Hold and an average target price of $5.75.

 H & M Hennes & Mauritz AB (publ) provides clothing, accessories, footwear, cosmetics, home textiles, and homeware for women, men, teenagers, children, and babies worldwide.
 It offers sportswear, shoes, bags, beauty products, stationery, and ready-to-wear; and interior products, including bed linens, dinnerware, textiles, furniture, and lamps.